Keyronex/Keyronex/docs/design-book/vmm.rst

 Compromises
 -----------

-Keyronex VM assumes native support in the architecture for a traditional system of tree-based page tables, which is true of the 68k, amd64, aarch64, and risc64 architectures - the current and probable future targets of Keyronex.
-It could run on systems based on software-refilled TLBs by constructing page tables of its own format and walking these in the TLB refill trap handler.
+Keyronex VM assumes native architectural support for traditional tree-based page tables, as in the 68k, amd64, aarch64, and risc64 architectures - current and future targets of Keyronex.
+It could run on systems with software-refilled TLBs by constructing page tables of its own format and walking these in the TLB refill trap handler.

 Principle of Operation